-- Click the Group by Object Type button on the Model View toolbar ( /1). - The list is now grouped by type and each type node is indicated by a folder indicator (A). - For purposes of this Evaluation Guide, we are going to click the Group icon once again to ungroup the elements.
+- ullet Click the Group by Object Type button on the Model View toolbar ($^{f f L}$). - The list is now grouped by type and each type node is indicated by a folder indicator (). - For purposes of these tutorials, we are going to click the Group icon once again to ungroup the elements.